← Back

 Jane: “Mr. Rochester, I will not be yours.”

 When I first picked up the book as a child, I had little idea that its tale would resonate with me 12 years later.
 Despite being drawn to it, my younger self struggled to comprehend the early Modern English text written on it.
 Interestingly, I only started reading years later, as I found myself at the intersection of an adulthood crisis.
 I immediately admired Jane’s self-respect.
-Her words, “I am no bird; and no net ensnares me; I am a free human being with an independent will,” symbolize resistance against anyone who tries to snatch her autonomy away.
+Her words, “I am no bird; and no net ensnares me; I am a free human being with an independent will,” are her resistance against anyone who tries to snatch her autonomy away.
 She doesn’t let someone hold her soul captive.
 Her refusal to live inside a birdcage still echoes today, reaching a dreamer like me.
 Her struggle reflects my journey within an imbalanced love, where self-government is sacrificed.
 This parallel renders Jane’s declaration even more meaningful to me.
-She is capable of voicing a silenced heart in a moment when one fears to express.

-Jane Eyre conveys that women’s voices are as valuable as their souls.
+The voices of women are as valuable as their souls, and this is what Jane has fought for.
 Mute them, and their spirits will slowly die.
-And Jane has proved to sacrifice her present happiness, Rochester, so she can continue to bloom.
-Like a caged bird, she longs for freedom to determine her own life.
-Her concern is rooted in the limited roles women served in society.
-In the era when Jane Eyre was written, social expectations dictated that the best contribution women could give was to become wives.
-But Jane argues, noting how every woman has their own devotion in life.
+Jane isn’t afraid of expressing herself, even under pressure.
+She holds firmly to what she believes is right, and has proved to sacrifice her present happiness, Rochester, for her spirit to continue to bloom.
+Her concern is rooted in the limited roles women served in society; in the era of Jane Eyre, social expectations dictated that the best contribution women could make was to become wives.
+But Jane argues that, noting how every woman has their own devotion in life.
+Refusing to be ‘caged’, she longs for freedom to determine her own life.
 Ultimately, she encourages women to surpass their own limitations.

 Jane’s determination wasn’t there from the start.
-Her resilience was built during her childhood, raising her sense of self-appreciation.
+Her resilience was built during her childhood, in which her harsh upbringing raised her sense of self-appreciation.
 Her aunt didn’t treat her the way a caring mother would.
-Her cousins never showered her with affection, except for one person.
+Her cousins never showered her with affection.
 When she was at Lowood, she was astonished by the school’s rigid system.
 She questioned her friend’s submissiveness under a harsh authority.
 Their conversations about morality were moving, where little Jane’s naivety meets Helen Burns’ maturity in viewing life.

 Jane: ‘… But that teacher, Miss Scatcherd, is so cruel to you?’